11 Best Apps to Turn Photos into Paintings

 Transform your photos into works of art with these fun and free apps for your phone and computer.
 Discover 11 creative watercolor and oil painting styles!

 Ever wanted to make a photo look like a painting?
 Thankfully, here in 2023, there are plenty of great apps that turn photos into paintings with just a few clicks!

-This guide reveals 8 of the best apps for iOS and Android smartphones that’ll apply painting styles to your favourite photos.
+This guide reveals 8 of the best apps for iOS (for the iPhone and iPad) and Android smartphones that’ll apply painting styles to your favourite photos.